Tudor Watches: Are They any Good?

 Now, there is a big elephant in the room, still, when it comes to Tudor.
 And that is the fact that it is owned by Rolex.
 More specifically, Hans Wilsdorf foundation – the same foundation which owns Rolex.

 When Tudor was launched, Hans Wilsdorf created the brand to offer the same quality and reliability as a Rolex watch, but at a lower price point.
-To accomplish this, Wilsdorf used off-the-shelf watch parts from Rolex and using it for their watches, but then equipping them with standard ETA movements.
+To accomplish this, Wilsdorf used off-the-shelf watch parts from Rolex and used them for the Tudor watches, but then equipping them with standard ETA movements.
 The reason for this is that Rolex has established itself in the luxury segment, and with Tudor, Wilsdorf wanted Tudor to dominate the lower end of the market using a similar strategy.

 As a result, Tudor has been called, by many people, a poor man’s Rolex.
 Now, this may be true for the old Tudor watches, which were essentially the same as the Rolex watches, however, it’s certainly not today, and we have discussed why in previous articles.